 It's not hard to divine why.
 As a major hub for the technology industry, Seattle is awash in high-paid jobs.
 Microsoft (MSFT (opens in new tab)) and Amazon.com (AMZN (opens in new tab)) are both based in the area, as are many smaller high-tech companies.

 But the high prices hardly end there.
-Transportation, healthcare and groceries run anywhere from 22% to 29% higher than what the typical American pays.
+Groceries, transportation, healthcare and miscellaneous goods and services run anywhere from 25% to almost 35% higher than what the typical American pays.

 Although the state of Washington presents a mixed picture when it comes to taxes on retirees (opens in new tab), it does happen to be one of the most tax-friendly states for middle-class families.